Mind the Gap: WGEA Reporting Data Shows Divide Between Harassment Policies and Practice

 The consequences of having policies that aren't fully operationalised can be significant.
 Without robust monitoring and risk assessment processes, organisations may struggle to detect and respond to incidents of harassment and discrimination in a timely and effective manner.
 This can lead to a range of negative outcomes, including harm to individual employees, damage to the company's reputation, and potential legal liabilities.
 Policies that are developed without input from diverse stakeholders may fail to address the needs and concerns of different groups within the organisation.

 It's worth noting that the introduction of the positive duty in the Sex Discrimination Act has raised the bar for what is expected of organisations in terms of preventing sexual harassment and sex-based discrimination.
-As highlighted in the WGEA Director's Guide to Accelerating Workplace Gender Equality, Boards now have a critical role to play in setting expectations, monitoring progress, and ensuring compliance with this new legal obligation.
+As highlighted in the WGEA Director's Guide to Accelerating Workplace Gender Equality, boards have an important role to play in setting expectations, monitoring progress, and ensuring compliance with this new legal obligation.

 Meeting the positive duty challenges